-If the phrase “heart disease” makes you picture an aging man clutching his chest, you’re thinking of a common outcome—and often the first indicator—of heart disease: a heart attack.
-However, heart attacks and heart disease are hardly synonymous.
+If the phrase “heart disease” makes you picture an elderly man clutching his chest, you’re thinking of a common outcome of heart disease: a heart attack.
+However, heart attacks and heart disease are not the same.

 Heart disease includes coronary artery disease, arrhythmias, atrial fibrillation, heart valve disease, congenital heart disease, cardiomegaly (enlarged heart), cardiomyopathy (heart muscle disease), and more.

-In a worst-case scenario, you may not experience any symptoms until you have a heart attack or stroke.
-Or, symptoms may seem so minor that you don’t recognize or report them until it’s too late.
-Being aware of the often-subtle symptoms of heart disease can help you head off deadly consequences, especially if:
+You may not experience any symptoms until you have a heart attack or stroke.
+Or, your symptoms may seem so minor that you don’t recognize or report them until it’s too late.
+There are many subtle symptoms of heart disease, but, if you are aware of them, you can help head off deadly consequences, especially if:

-- your physician has warned you that you’re at risk for heart disease
+- your doctor has warned you that you’re at risk for heart disease

 - you’re overweight

 - you eat a high-fat diet